WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Lomatium

-grayi (Biscuitroot) Semi-desert, foothills.
+grayi (Gray's Biscuitroot, Milfoil Lomatium) Semi-desert, foothills.

 Shrublands, woodlands, openings.
-Spring.
-This is a wide-spread and abundant Lomatium in the Four Corners area, but it is, according to Intermountain Flora, missing from Utah Canyon Country.
-It is quite abundant in some areas of Mesa Verde National Park.
-Leaves are subdivided into numerous, fine segments that turn in different planes, giving the plant a very thick, fern-like appearance.
-Flower stalks often lean, rather than growing vertically.
+Spring, summer.
+This is a wide-spread and abundant Lomatium blooming from early spring to early summer in the Four Corners area of Colorado and Utah.
+It is rare in New Mexico and absent from Arizona.
+Very fragrant leaves are subdivided into numerous, fine segments that turn in different planes, giving the plant a very thick, fern-like appearance.
+Flowering stems are most often erect but commonly lean.
+Plants easily seed themselves in favored habitats and it is common to find dozens together.
+The top photograph above shows scores of plants in several hundred square feet.
+The photograph immediately above shows scores of seeds after a hearty bloom.
 The first specimen of this plant was collected by Sereno Watson on Antelope Island in the Great Salt Lake in Utah around 1868 and was named Peucedanum milleflium by Watson.
 It was renamed several times until in 1900 John Merle Coulter and Joseph Rose gave the present name.
 Asa Gray was a student of the great John Torrey, and Watson was Gray's student.
 The three dominated 19th century American botany.
-(More biographical information.) |
+(More biographical information about Gray.) |

 |